Rocker Panel Welding: 8 Steps for Better Door Fit

 1. Check Latch Test door latch functionality Smooth operation required

-2. Adjust Alignment Make incremental adjustments Aim for perfect fit
+2. Adjust Alignment Make incremental adjustments Aim for proper fit

-3. Use Clamps Hold rocker panel in place Maintain alignment during weld
+3. Use Clamps Hold rocker panel in place Maintain alignment during welding

-4. Final Check Verify alignment and functionality Make sure everything’s secured
+4. Final Check Verify alignment and function Make sure everything is secure

 Ensure Secure Welds